joergschultzelutter/mpad/docs/TECHNICAL_DETAILS.md

 In order to limit the access to data from external web sites to a minimum, MPAD caches data from the following web sites and refreshes it automatically:

-- Amateur satellite data from Celestrak is refreshed on a daily basis
+- Amateur satellite data from Celestrak is refreshed every 2 days
 - Repeater data from repeatermap.de is refreshed every 7 days
 - Airport data from aviationweather.gov is refreshed every 30 days